 Capitol View Library Renovation

 The Capitol View Library, at 5001 Central Ave.
-SE, is undergoing a renovation.
-Construction work on the interior portion of the project has begun.
-Design for the exterior renovation is underway.
+SE, is undergoing phase two of the exterior renovation.

 - Improved entrance into the building